 This is why Steve Wozniak decided to design the Apple 1 computer (left) around the 6502 CPU.
 Of course, Motorola responded by cutting the cost of the 6800 to $69, but the 6502 was still the price champion.

-Apple, Commodore, and Atari would all use the 6502 in their home computers.
+Apple, Commodore, Atari, and Acorn would all use the 6502 in their home computers.

 One more 8-bit CPU had a role in home computing, the Motorola 6809E.
 It is best known as the heart of the Radio Shack TRS-80 Color Computer, which first shipped in the second half of 1980.
 The 6809 was also used in several other personal computers, none nearly as well known as Radio Shack’s CoCo.